A lower bound on the number of edges in DP-critical graphs: Introduction

 (b) We show that in a minimum counterexample $G$, $G[\BB]$ has neither $(k-1)$-regular nor $(k-2)$-regular blocks.

 (c) We use discharging to show that negative terms in~\eqref{out2} compensate for all positive ones, proving the inequality.

 \end{enumerate}

 The structure of the paper is as follows.
 In Section~\ref{sec:setup}, we introduce our model discussed above, which allows multiple edges and variable list sizes of the vertices.
 In Section~\ref{sec:prelim} we discuss properties of GDP-forests.
 Properties of a minimum counterexample are shown in Section~\ref{sec:propG}, and we finish the proof via the discharging method in Section~\ref{sec:discharging}.
+In Section~\ref{listco} we prove the bound for $f_\ell(n,k)$.
+In conclusion, we briefly discuss possible further research directions.